Announcements

 XXXXX - Known wizard killer, impossible to train or domesticate

 This classification is essential to how one goes about owning the creature and caring for the creature.
 In some cases, it helps prompt you on how to handle the creature in a crisis situation.
-This system also helps determine which creatures require licenses, what kind of substances they produce, and the urgency of any matters regarding the creature at hand.
+I’m system also helps determine which creatures require licenses, what kind of substances they produce, and the urgency of any matters regarding the creature at hand.
 I would certainly handle a dragon-related issue sooner than I would handle one with a Flobberworm, two creatures you will learn about in your time at Hogwarts!

 As we discussed previously, the Department for the Regulation and Control of Magical Creatures is home to three different divisions into which creatures are placed.
 Under each of these divisions are various offices and committees.
 I have listed these on the board for you, so please take a moment to write them down.